okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-returned-from-okta/main/index.md

 * [Okta Developer Edition organization](https://developer.okta.com/signup)
 * [OpenID Connect client application](https://help.okta.com/okta_help.htm?id=ext_Apps_App_Integration_Wizard-oidc) in Okta with at least [one user assigned to it](https://help.okta.com/okta_help.htm?id=ext-assign-apps)
-* A [Group in Okta](https://help.okta.com/okta_help.htm?id=ext_Directory_Groups) with at least one person assigned to it
+* A [group in Okta](https://help.okta.com/okta_help.htm?id=ext_Directory_Groups) with at least one person assigned to it

 ---

 ## About tokens with custom claims

 Tokens contain claims that are statements about the subject, such as name, role, or email address.
 Beyond the [default set of claims](/docs/guides/validate-id-tokens/main/#verify-the-claims) that are contained in ID tokens and access tokens, you can define your custom claims.
-For example, you might want to add a user's email address to an access token and use that to uniquely identify the user, or you may want to add information stored in a user profile to an ID token.
+For example, you might want to add a user's email address to an access token and use that to uniquely identify the user.
+You might also want to add information stored in a user profile to an ID token.

-You can also [add a Groups claim](/docs/guides/customize-tokens-groups-claim/main/#add-a-groups-claim-for-the-org-authorization-server) to ID tokens for any combination of App Groups and User Groups to perform SSO using the org authorization server.
-And, you can [add a Groups claim](/docs/guides/customize-tokens-groups-claim/main/#add-a-groups-claim-for-a-custom-authorization-server) to ID tokens and access tokens to perform authentication and authorization using a custom authorization server.
+You can also [add a groups claim](/docs/guides/customize-tokens-groups-claim/main/#add-a-groups-claim-for-the-org-authorization-server) to ID tokens for any combination of App groups and user groups to perform SSO using the org authorization server.
+And, you can [add a groups claim](/docs/guides/customize-tokens-groups-claim/main/#add-a-groups-claim-for-a-custom-authorization-server) to ID tokens and access tokens to perform authentication and authorization using a custom authorization server.
 See [Authorization servers](/docs/guides/customize-authz-server/) for more information on the types of authorization servers available to you and what you can use them for.

 <ApiAmProdWarning />

-Additionally, you can create a [dynamic](/docs/guides/customize-tokens-dynamic/) or [static](/docs/guides/customize-tokens-static/) allowlist when you need to set Group allowlists on a per-app basis using both the org authorization server and a custom authorization server.
-If you have a large number of Groups but only 20 Groups apply to your app, you don't want to run through all of your Groups every time a Groups claim is created.
-This process optionally uses Okta's flexible app profile, which accepts any JSON-compliant content, to create an allowlist of Groups that can then easily be referenced.
+Also, you can create a [dynamic](/docs/guides/customize-tokens-dynamic/) or [static](/docs/guides/customize-tokens-static/) allowlist.
+Do this when you need to set group allowlists on a per-app basis using both the org authorization server and a custom authorization server.
+If you have many groups but only 20 groups apply to your app, you don't want to run through all of your groups every time a groups claim is created.
+This process optionally uses the Okta app profile, which accepts any JSON-compliant content, to create an allowlist of groups that can then easily be referenced.

 ## Request a token that contains the custom claim